pukkapies/urop2019/README.md

 Furthermore, it is possible to stop the scripts in the middle of training by keyboard interrupt and recover from a saved checkpoint using the `--resume-time` parameter.

 The `projectname_train.py` script makes use of `projectname_input.py` to generate training and validation datasets.
-If you want to perform the model training with more flexibility in choosing your own datasets, you may follow the [official guideline](https://www.tensorflow.org/beta/guide/data) guide to generate your own datasets using tf.data and then do the following:
+If you want to perform the model training with more flexibility in choosing your own datasets, you may follow the [official guidelines](https://www.tensorflow.org/beta/guide/data) to generate your own datasets using tf.data and then do the following:

 ```python
 import os